 They're not much better when it comes to science, if anti-biology writer Carey Gillam is at the keyboard - at a time when some scientists think there should be more corporate media coverage of science, I think there should be less.
 If the Higgs boson leading to time travel stories do not make mainstream media science look bad enough, their recurring Miracle Vegetable of the Week alternating With Scare Journalism of the Week stories certainly do.

-So when I saw a Reuters article dutifully gushing over a paper that claimed glyosphate, the chemical in Monsanto's popular herbicide Roundup, caused everything, I was excited because I had something to write about and a target that really had it coming.
+So when I saw Gillam's Reuters article dutifully gushing over a paper that claimed glyosphate, the chemical in Monsanto's popular herbicide Roundup, caused everything, I was excited because I had something to write about and a target that really had it coming.
 I couldn't hammer PETA twice in the same week and the guy I wanted to speak to about using black holes to measure things hadn't written me back.
 The author claiming proof that a child's astrological sign determined the quality of day care refused to send me a copy, which was probably for the best.

 There's always yoga and a Discovery claim that "channeling spirits" changed gene expression, but picking on Discovery seems a little unfair; it would be like a UFC fighter taking down a handicapped kid.

 However, Reuters is big, and it was, chemophobic apologists and their journalist noted, citing a peer-reviewed report in the scientific journal Entropy.
 That's a worthy foe.

 Wait, Entropy?
 What is that?
 Oh, it's another open access journal.